How to Love Yourself: 15 Ways to Increase your Self-Love

 Now, having a sense of humor in life does not automatically correlate to self-connection, but it does allow a greater chance of that occurring.
 When we use humor as a positive coping skill, we are allowing ourselves to overcome our rigidity, increase reflexive thinking and improve our ability to see the positive side of various situations, even if small.

 Finding humor in times of suffering is not to say we should joke about serious matters.
 Humor is certainly not appropriate for all situations and can be inappropriate if used too quickly.
-That being said, if time has been allowed for processing of emotions and grief, humor can be used as a chance to move forward in life and continue coping.
+That being said, if time has been allowed for the processing of emotions and grief, humor can be used as a chance to move forward in life and continue coping.

 Consider, for example, the risk of losing your car keys at a festival.
 You spend hours looking for your keys and then eventually abandon all hope, choosing to ride home in a taxi instead.
 You are then forced to buy new keys to go back and retrieve your car.

 Seeing humor in this situation allows for a decrease in stoicism and rigidity, by allowing yourself to admit your human faults and therefore connect with yourself.
 Acknowledging your humanity and mistakes in a loving way honors who you are at your core.
-Being able to find humor in difficult moments and mistakes allows for a greater self-love, as it loves the truth of your being.
+Being able to find humor in difficult moments and mistakes allows for greater self-love, as it loves the truth of your being.

 9. Don’t Forget to Smile